bmarsh432/dev-accessibility/README.md

 # Developer accessibility tools example

-The ESLint config (eslintrc.json) and @axe-core/react config (index.tsx) are commented out and need adding for those to work
+This version incorporates linting configurations for WCAG AA and other recommended rules for that plugin.
+Also @axe-core/react config for WCAG AA.

 To run the project: